fahaniboi/Fin-Exam/README.md

 Added Movement script to the Player to allow the user to control the capsue using WASD.
 Did this by using a c# script.
 The script takes in a gameObject, in this case the floor, and takes a speed float as well as a vector3 that is used to normalize the floor.
 In the Update function I added two floats , one for each GetAxis (Horizontal, and Vertical).
 Then we make sure the movementDir Vector3 has horizontal and vertical input and then finally we add the classic transform.position += movementDir * speed * Time.deltatime.
 This makes us move at the specified speed by updating the transform.position of the object by the multiplactions of movementDir, speed, and deltaTime.

+Added Bloom using c# script and Bloom Shader.
+The C# script for Bloom allows us to modify the Intensity, Threshold, and Iterations.